 Delayed Retirement: Can I Get More Money From Social Security?

-How Delayed Retirement Can Increase Your Monthly Social Security Checks
+How Delayed Retirement Credits Can Increase Your Monthly Social Security Checks

-To best show what the break even age is and how it works, it's useful to look at an example.
-Say, for instance, that based on your lifetime earnings, you would get $1000 a month if you retired at the age of 65, and $1500 per month if you waited until 70 to start collecting benefits.
-The break even age for this example would the point the age at which you would have made the same amount of money based on the two choices.
-Here, that age is 80.
-When you turn 80 years old, you would have received $180,000 if you started collecting at age 65 and $180,000 if you waited until 70.
+To best show what the break-even age is and how it works, it's helpful to look at an example.
+For instance, based on your lifetime earnings, you'd collect $1,000 a month if you retired at 66.
+You'd receive $1,500 monthly if you waited until 70 to collect benefits.
+The break-even age for this example is the age at which you would have collected the exact amount based on the two choices.
+Here, that age is 78.
+When you turn 78, you would have received $144,000 if you started collecting at age 66 and $144,000 if you waited until 70.

-If you expect to live past 80 years old, collecting when you turn 70 would result in more money in the long run, since your monthly payments would be larger.
-On the other hand, if your life expectancy is less than 80 years old, you would be better off collecting at 65.
-You can use the Social Security Administration's benefits calculator to determine the how an early or late retirement would impact your benefits.
+If you expect to live past 78, collecting when you turn 70 would result in more money in the long run since your monthly payments would be larger.
+But if your life expectancy is less than 78 years old, you would be better off collecting at 66.

 Other Factors to Consider When Thinking About Delayed Retirement

 You may be considering maximizing your monthly benefit and lifetime Social Security income.
 Delaying your retirement may achieve both goals.
 But sometimes, claiming retirement benefits early (for a reduced benefit) or at FRA makes more sense.

 You can delay retirement if health and longevity are on your side, especially if you have other sources of income or retirement accounts.
 But, if you have a severe illness or condition or don't believe you can work into old age, you might want to consider taking an earlier benefit.
 The government provides a life expectancy calculator, which may be helpful.